 • MSP enrollees don't get TennCare medical benefits unless they also qualify for full TennCare separately (e.g., based on age 65+ ABD eligibility plus the income/asset tests).

-• Part D Extra Help is automatic for QMB, SLMB, and QI enrollees.
-Enrollees pay $0 Part D premium (for benchmark plans), $0 deductible, and copays of $5.10 generic / $12.65 brand-name in 2026 (per CMS CY 2026 Part D Redesign Program Instructions).
-For the full LIS interplay, the $20 + $65 + ½ disregards, the QMB billing prohibition under 42 USC § 1396a(n)(3)(B), the QMB-Plus / SLMB-Plus dual-eligible categories, the Part B Special Enrollment Period for newly determined MSP enrollees, and three worked examples, see Tennessee Medicare Savings Programs: Complete 2026 Guide.
+• Part D Extra Help is automatic for QMB, SLMB, and QI enrollees, because federal rules deem those three groups full-subsidy eligible (QDWI, the fourth MSP, does not confer Extra Help).
+Enrollees pay $0 Part D premium (for benchmark plans), $0 deductible, and copays of no more than $5.10 per generic / $12.65 per brand-name drug in 2026, then $0 once out-of-pocket drug costs reach the $2,100 catastrophic threshold.
+For the full LIS interplay, the QMB billing prohibition under Social Security Act § 1902(n)(3)(B), the QMB-Plus and SLMB-Plus dual-eligible categories, the Part B Special Enrollment Period for newly determined MSP enrollees, and three worked examples, see Tennessee Medicare Savings Programs: Complete 2026 Guide.,

 How to apply.
-Tennessee MSP applications run through TennCare Connect at tenncareconnect.tn.gov or 1-855-259-0701.
-The Social Security Administration also accepts MSP applications (Form SSA-1020) and forwards them to TennCare for determination under 42 USC § 1320b-14.
-There is no separate paper MSP form, the standard TennCare application captures MSP eligibility automatically.
-The full intake walkthrough, including the paper application address P.O.
-Box 305240 Nashville, the AVS resource verification process under the 2024 CMS streamlining final rule, and the 45-day determination clock, is in the Tennessee Medicare Savings Programs deep guide.
+Tennessee MSP applications run through TennCare Connect at tenncareconnect.tn.gov, 1-855-259-0701, or by mail to P.O.
+Box 305240, Nashville, TN 37230-5240; the Social Security Administration also takes MSP applications and forwards them to TennCare, and a Part D Extra Help application starts an MSP application too.
+There is no separate paper MSP form.
+The full intake walkthrough is in the Tennessee Medicare Savings Programs deep guide.

 How Medicare and TennCare Coordinate When You Have Both